-"The defendant intended to commit and did commit an immediate crime of violence to the mother.
-He committed no relevant violence to the foetus, which was not a person, either at the time or in the future, and intended no harm to the foetus or to the human person which it would become."
+'The defendant intended to commit and did commit an immediate crime of violence to the mother.
+He committed no relevant violence to the foetus, which was not a person, either at the time or in the future, and intended no harm to the foetus or to the human person which it would become.'

-68. The reasoning which led Lord Hope to conclude that the crime of manslaughter could be committed reinforced this observation.
-After examining the submission based on the proposition that manslaughter could not be established where the victim of an unlawful violent act was already dead, he continued
+The reasoning which led Lord Hope of Craighead to conclude that the crime of manslaughter could be committed reinforced this observation.
+After examining the submission based on the proposition that manslaughter could not be established where the victim of an unlawful violent act was already dead, he continued ([1997] 3 All ER 936 at 957, [1998] AC 245 at 271):

-"If the person is already dead, his life is over and no further harm can be done.
+'If the person is already dead, his life is over and no further harm can be done.
 No act which is done to him now or in the future can be dangerous.
 The mens rea which a person has when doing an unlawful act to a person who is dead is not that which is required for manslaughter.
-So a person who is already dead cannot be within the scope of the mens rea which the defendant has when he does an unlawful and dangerous act to someone who is alive."
+So also a person who is already dead cannot be within the scope of the mens rea which the defendant has when he does an unlawful and dangerous act to someone who is alive.'

-69. He then went on to examine the "different problem" of the foetus.
-He said
+He then went on to examine the 'different problem' of the foetus.
+He said ([1997] 3 All ER 936 at 957, [1998] AC 245 at 271):

-"For the foetus, life lies in the future, not the past.
+'For the foetus, life lies in the future, not the past.
 It is not sensible to say that it cannot ever be harmed, or that nothing can be done to it which can ever be dangerous.
 Once it is born it is exposed, like all other living persons, to the risk of injury.
-It may also carry with it the effect of things done to it before birth which, after birth, may prove to be harmful.
-It would seem not to be unreasonable therefore, on public policy grounds, to regard the child in this case, when she became a living person, as within the scope of the mens rea which B had when he stabbed her mother before she was born."
+It may also carry with it the effects of things done to it before birth which, after birth, may prove to be harmful.
+It would seem not to be unreasonable therefore, on public policy grounds, to regard the child in this case, when she became a living person, as within the scope of the mens rea which B had when he stabbed her mother before she was born.'